Reports swirl about Beyonce’s twins, but no confirmation yet

 They announced she was pregnant with twins in an Instagram post in February.
 The pregnancy forced Beyonce to bow out of the Coachella music festival in April.

-Representatives declined to comment.
+Representatives did not respond to requests for comment.